Sket311/Writeups/Pickle Rick/pickle_rick_writeup.md

 After connecting to the web server you should find a way to become root.

+The sudo command, by default, allows you to run a program with root privileges.Any user can check its root privileges using the sudo -l command.

-Type sudo -l and you will see the following output.
+Type `sudo -l` and you will see the following output.

 <img width="851" alt="14" src="https://user-images.githubusercontent.com/28839345/164424681-2d5a4866-e41d-4e6e-a743-1bba9a54b61d.png">